xin-huang/dadi-cli/docs/userguide/cache.md

 dadi-cli GenerateCache --cache-type cache1d --model split_mig_sel_single_gamma --demo-popt examples/results/demog/1KG.YRI.CEU.20.split_mig.demog.params.InferDM.bestfits --sample-size 20 20 --grids 60 80 100 --gamma-pts 10 --gamma-bounds 1e-4 200 --output examples/results/caches/1KG.YRI.CEU.20.split_mig.sel.single.gamma.spectra.bpkl --cpus 2
 ```

-`--demo-popt` specifies the demographic parameters, which are stored in [1KG.YRI.CEU.20.split_mig.demog.params.InferDM.bestfits].
+`--demo-popt` specifies the demographic parameters, which are stored in [1KG.YRI.CEU.20.split_mig.demog.params.InferDM.bestfits](https://github.com/xin-huang/dadi-cli/blob/revision/examples/results/demog/1KG.YRI.CEU.20.split_mig.demog.params.InferDM.bestfits).

 `--sample-size` defines the population size of each population.
-Only allele frequency specturm from one or two populations is supported.
+Only allele frequency spectra from one or two populations are supported.

 By default, `GenerateCache` will make the cache for the situation where the selection coefficients are the same in the two populations (i.e. `--cache-type cache1d`).
 If users want to to make the cache for the situation where the selection coefficients are independent from one another, they should use the `--cache-type cache2d` option.